wpwupingwp/rename/README.md

 process failed, program will quit and you can use "-redo" to continue from given accession number.

-# uniq_species.py
+# uniq.py

 Only left one record per species by remove shorter sequence (consider 'N').

-Usage:
+## Usage

-> python3 uniq-species.py input.fasta
+> python3 uniq-species.py input.fasta -c choice.

 See log file for detail output.

+If you do not set "-c", it will hint you to choose which field of sequence id was used to divide sequence.

-## Usage:
+## Example

-- Run
-> python3 group_by.py input_file
-- Choose the field you want to use to be seperator
-- If you know which field you want the you can run like this:
-> python3 group_by.py input_file -c n
+> python3 uniq.py whole.fasta -c "4 5"
-The n is the number of field.

 # Requirement